Global Value Fund

 Portfolio Attribution

-The Causeway International Value Fund (“Fund”), on a net asset value basis, outperformed the Index during the month, due primarily to stock selection.
-On a gross return basis, Fund holdings in the capital goods, banks, and pharmaceuticals & biotechnology industry groups contributed to relative performance.
-Holdings in the consumer durables & apparel, transportation, and household & personal products industry groups offset some of the outperformance compared to the Index.
-The top contributor to return was pharmaceuticals & biotechnology company, Roche Holding AG (Switzerland).
-Other notable contributors included rolling stock, signaling, & services provider for the rail industry, Alstom SA (France), and banking & financial services company, Barclays PLC (United Kingdom).
-The largest detractor was multinational luxury conglomerate, Kering SA (France).
-Additional detractors included semiconductor companies Renesas Electronics Corp.
-(Japan) and Infineon Technologies AG (Germany).
+The Causeway International Value Fund (“Fund”), on a net asset value basis, underperformed the Index during the month, due primarily to country allocation (a byproduct of our bottom-up stock selection process).
+On a gross return basis, Fund holdings in the pharmaceuticals & biotechnology, transportation, and banks industry groups contributed to relative performance.
+Holdings in the capital goods, technology hardware & equipment, and food beverage & tobacco industry groups offset some of the outperformance compared to the Index.
+The largest detractor was rolling stock, signaling, and services provider for the rail industry, Alstom SA (France).
+Additional notable detractors included alcoholic beverage distributor, Diageo Plc (United Kingdom), and paints & coatings producer, Akzo Nobel (Netherlands).
+The top contributor to return was banking & financial services company, Barclays PLC (United Kingdom).
+Other notable contributors included multinational luxury conglomerate, Kering SA (France), and household & personal care products company, Reckitt Benckiser Group Plc (United Kingdom).

 Quarterly Investment Outlook